QQ3646/eng_coursework25/slides.md

     Replace object creation with stack allocations (if there is at least one non-evacuated use).
   </li>
   <li v-click="4">
-    Add an evacuation before each leaked use.
+    Add an evacuation before each escaped use.
   </li>
   <li v-click="6">
     <i>Combine all evacuations in a basic block.</i>